 Before David took the throne he put his enemies to death.
 While living in Ziklag he raided entire villages of Geshurites, Girzites and Amalekites.
 He left none alive, but killed them all.
 In Ziklag, in enemy territory, David learned to kill the enemy.

 Are you in enemy territory today?
 Has Satan come into your home, into your mind, and into your heart to rob you of your peace and joy?
 Has he robbed you of contentment and satisfaction?
 Has he robbed your family?
 Put him to death!
 Pursue him until he is dead at your feet!

-How do you do this?
+How do we do this?
 Do as David did.
 Pursue the Lord with everything you have.
 Pursue Him in the desert and in the wilderness.
 Pursue Him when you are in enemy territory and behind enemy lines.
 When the water dries up because you're under the hot desert sun, drink from the Word of God by opening your Bible.
 When the food is gone because there is no manna in the wilderness, feed on the Word of God by listening to sermons.
-When you're behind enemy lines and Satan has you surrounded, fight back by worshipping the Lord and listening to praise music.
+When you're behind enemy lines and Satan has you surrounded, fight back by worshipping the Lord.
 Fight the enemy with the Word.
 Fight the enemy by listening to inspired sermons that build your faith.
 Fight the enemy by praising God in the storm.
 This tactic is how we pursue the enemy, hunt him down, and destroy him.

 Kill The King!